-Table 4.13: Classification Report for new devices (TF-IDF)
+Table XIII.
+CLASSIFICATION REPORT FOR NEW DEVICES (TF-IDF)

 Precision Recall f-measure Average Result 0.42 0.32 0.32

 The discovery of devices in our database reach 0.70 for precision and 0.67 for recall.
 Although lower than the obtained on Levenshtein algorithm, the results were satisfactory.
 The same can not be said for the new devices discovery results, with a precision of 0.42 and recall 0.32.
 The main reason of this lower values is the fact that some keywords more generic (not specific to a type like "name") should have lower values.
 With a bigger database, this kind of words will have more chances to appear on communication files from other device types, and thereby achieve a lower value.